Ibrahem-Ramadan/MyStore/README.txt

 - MyStore web app
 ------------------------
-in my project i try to simulate some e-commerce site functionality as per project rubric
+in my project i try to simulate some e-commerce site functionality as per project rubric you can see Demo.mp4 to know the functionality first

 - About my project
 ------------------------